-XrAI is an AI-driven chest x-ray tool developed by 1QBit in partnership with healthcare organizations and physicians.
+XrAI is an AI-driven chest x-ray tool developed by Synthesis Health in partnership with healthcare organizations and physicians.
 It was developed to identify lung abnormalities on chest x-rays in real-time, allowing clinicians in emergency rooms and rural hospitals to better diagnose COVID-19 and other illnesses such as pneumonia, tuberculosis and lung cancer.

 XrAI has been approved by Health Canada as a Class III medical device to support health providers in the fight against COVID-19.
 The software solution has been deployed by Trillium Health Partners in Ontario and will soon be available across Saskatchewan.
 Talks are also underway with health authorities in Greater Vancouver and B.C.’s Fraser Valley.

 “The trust that Synthesis Health’s tool has garnered as a result of its rigorous approach is what I believe has led to such a prompt and positive response from the medical community,”